Mayor Jenny Durkan announces plan to curb gang violence in her third State of the City address

 Durkan chose not to address some challenges that have troubled her administration, such as concerns raised by a judge about the city’s police accountability system and complaints by outreach workers about people losing their belongings during cleanups of homeless camps.

-She did, however, acknowledge that Seattle has become too costly for many working people, referencing a Swedish Hospital nurse who can’t afford to live in the city where he works and sometimes sleeps in his car while on call, instead of going home across Puget Sound to Bremerton.
+She did, however, acknowledge that Seattle has become too costly for many working people, referencing a Swedish Hospital nurse who can’t afford to live in the city where he works and sometimes sleeps in his car while on call, instead of going home across the Puget Sound to Bremerton.

-“We need more tools as a region,” the mayor said, urging state lawmakers to pass a bill that would authorize King County to raise more money for affordable housing projects by taxing compensation paid by large corporations to employees making at least $150,000 a year.
+“We need more tools as a region,” the mayor said, urging state lawmakers to pass a bill authorizing King County to raise more money for affordable housing projects by taxing compensation paid by large corporations to employees making at least $150,000 a year.

 In a response Tuesday, Councilmember Kshama Sawant said Durkan should have mentioned that some business leaders want a clause inserted in the bill that would ban Seattle from enacting its own big-business tax.
 The mayor has declined to take a position that matter.

-Instead, Durkan told the audience that Seattle has “taken bold actions” by eliminating library late fines, adopting new rights for domestic workers and adding key homeless shelter services.
+Instead, Durkan told the audience Seattle has “taken bold actions” by eliminating library late fines, adopting new rights for domestic workers and adding key homeless-shelter services.

 “Being progressive means actually making progress,” she said, repeating a phrase she used last week in a slam against Sawant.

-The Seattle area’s annual one-night count of homeless people, an imprecise tally carried out by volunteers, showed a decline last year for the first time sine 2012, the mayor noted.
+The Seattle area’s annual one-night count of homeless people, an imprecise tally carried out by volunteers, showed a decline last year for the first time since 2012, the mayor noted.
 While the count declined, the number of people accessing homeless services has been climbing.

 Durkan twice touted $1.5 billion directed toward affordable housing projects since 2017.
 Seattle has contributed $250 million, with government and private partners covering the rest.